 (5) Each escape gap required under this clause must be, as nearly as practicable, rectangular in shape.

-(5A) When measured internally, each escape gap required under this clause must measure not less than 305 mm in length and —
+(5A) When measured internally, each escape gap required under this clause must measure not less than 305 mm in length and not less than 54 mm in height.

-(a) if the rock lobster pot is used under the authority of a managed fishery licence granted in respect of the West Coast Rock Lobster Managed Fishery — 55 mm in height; or

-(b) otherwise — 54 mm in height.

 (6) Each escape gap required under this clause must be positioned —

 (a) on a side of the pot, other than the upper surface or base of the pot; and